nkukit/nkukit.github.io/index.md

 Hi there, I'm Niklas!

 I'm full professor of Information Systems and human-centric AI at the University of Bayreuth.
 I am also department head at the Fraunhofer FIT and an affiliated researcher at the KIT.
-I have practical experience as a Managing Consultant Data Science at IBM.
+In addition to my adademic background, I have practical experience as a Managing Consultant Data Science at IBM.

 The focus of my research is on human-centric artificial intelligence.
 I strongly believe that two core competencies are needed for inventive AI applications and their successful, fair and robust adaptation in the market: The technology perspective (deep knowledge of machine learning methods) and the human perspective (deep knowledge of human-centric design methods).